 David Eastman is a right-wing Republican state representative in Alaska and a member of the Oath Keepers militia.
-Attempts were made to keep him off the state ballot in 2022 due to his affiliation with the militia group, and although a court ruled that he could run for office again, his ability to serve is contingent on the outcome of a court case in December 2022.
+He helped spread the Big Lie about the 2020 presidential election and flew to Washington in January 2021 to participate in the March to Save America on the Ellipse.
+Attempts were made to keep him off the state ballot in 2022 due to his affiliation with the militia group, but after a court ruled that he could run again, he won his third term.

 In spring 2022, the Republican House Minority Caucus voted to remove Eastman from the group for being “too disruptive.”
 The move came after years of strife between him and fellow lawmakers.
-According to KTOO public radio, Eastman was “formally reprimanded by the House after claiming that women in rural villages try to get pregnant so they can get a free trip to a city for an abortion.
-In 2020, the minority suspended him from legislative committees and placed him on “probation” after conflicts with fellow Republicans.”
-Many fellow Republicans actually campaigned against him in the next election, but he won anyway.
+According to KTOO public radio, Eastman was “formally reprimanded by the House after claiming that women in rural villages try to get pregnant so they can get a free trip to a city for an abortion.”
+In 2020, the minority suspended him from legislative committees and placed him on “probation” after conflicts with fellow Republicans—many of whom actually campaigned against him in the next election, which he won anyway.

-Educated at West Point, he served in the military until 2011, according to his state legislator’s bio.
-Eastman has been a Tea Party activist in the past and is currently a member of the American Legislative Exchange Council (ALEC), a corporate bill mill that creates “model legislation” to be implemented at the state level.
+Educated at West Point, Eastman served in the military until 2011, according to his state legislator’s bio.
+He has been a Tea Party activist in the past and is a member of the American Legislative Exchange Council (ALEC), a corporate bill mill that creates “model legislation” to be implemented at the state level.

 January 6, 2021

-- Eastman traveled to Washington, D.C., to participate in the March to Save America at the Ellipse.
+- Eastman traveled to Washington to participate in the March to Save America at the Ellipse.
 According to the AP, he said he went to hear Trump speak.